Cacabey Medrese: Observatory function

-What sets Cacabey Madrasa apart from many other madrasas is its integration of an observatory within the building's layout.
+What sets Cacabey Medrese apart from many other madrasas is its integration of an observatory within the building's layout.
 Several architectural elements, such as the cylindrical tower and dome, suggest that it was used for sky observations.
 The Seljuks were known for their interest in astronomy, and this structure reflects the scientific curiosity of the time.

 Modern use

 In later centuries, the madrasa ceased its educational function and was converted into a mosque.
 It was restored multiple times, particularly during the Republican era.
-Today, Cacabey Madrasa functions as a mosque and remains open to visitors as a cultural heritage site.
+Today, Cacabey Medrese functions as a mosque and remains open to visitors as a cultural heritage site.
 It is listed as a protected monument by the Turkish Ministry of Culture and Tourism.